geovedi/book-notes/2023/the-best-minds.notes.md

   - His depression becomes palpable during a meeting with his editor and agent.
   - Carrie's father's disapproval due to Michael's unemployment, Judaism, and schizophrenia adds to his struggles.
 - Mixed Emotions and Uncertainty:
-  - The text captures the profound impact of mental illness on relationships, leaving Jane, Michael's editor, feeling devastated and undone.
+  - The profound impact of mental illness on relationships, leaving Jane, Michael's editor, feeling devastated and undone.
   - Tina, Michael's agent, remains optimistic about the book's future.
   - The juxtaposition of personal vulnerability and professional aspirations underscores the challenges Michael faces.